Seafarers Addiction Rehabilitation Center (SARC)

 Q: What are the eligibility requirements for admission?

 A: You must meet the eligibility requirements for benefits through the Seafarers Health and Benefits Plan.
-This includes 125 days of covered employment in the last calendar year, plus one day of covered employment in the last six months.
 (More information on eligibility is contained in the SHBP guide in the “Member Benefits and Resources” section of this web site.)

 Q: What about confidentiality?